Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Convergence analysis

-Let us consider the general implications of the theory we have developed by focusing on the similarities of Theorem~\ref{theorem:1qoptimal_convergence}, Corollary~\ref{corollary:1qoptimal_convergence_2sr} and Theorem~\ref{theorem:2qoptimal_convergence}, rather than on their distinctions.
-In essence, we have shown that when (i)~two sets $A$ and $B$ are super-regular at some $\overline{x} \in A \cap B$, (ii)~we can compute sufficiently accurate metric projections, and (iii)~the starting point $a_0 \in A$ is sufficiently close to $\overline{x}$, the alternating projections converge to a point $\hat{x} \in A \cap B$, which is also close to $\overline{x}$, at a rate
+Let us consider the general implications of the theory we have developed by focusing on the similarities of our theorems.
+We have shown that when (i)~the two sets $A$ and $B$ are super-regular at some $\bar{x} \in A \cap B$, (ii)~we can compute sufficiently accurate metric projections, and (iii)~the starting point $a_0 \in A$ is sufficiently close to $\bar{x}$, the QAP converge to a point $\hat{x} \in A \cap B$, which is also close to $\bar{x}$, at a rate